Nina Revoyr: Literary work

 Mostly rooted in Los Angeles, her work is as much about place as it is about people, the communities and inhabitants most often invisible both in fiction and within the city's margins.
-The novels reflect a complex, multi-ethnic and ever-evolving L.A., with an eye to the connections and tensions that develop in that proximity.
+The novels reflect a complex and evolving L.A., with an eye to the connections and tensions that develop in that proximity.

 Race, class, historical context, sexual orientation and politics all play an intrinsic part in Revoyr's fiction: "Not because I'm trying to be politically correct but because that is the world as I know it."
 In a 2014 APA interview she elaborated "By virtue of who the characters are and the situations I put them in, I hope to compel readers to think about issues of race, community, love, family, the things we have in common, and the things that make us different.
 I hope to complicate and deepen what we think we know about people."
 In reviewing 2011's "Wingshooters," Booklist spotlighted Revoyr's "unique and affecting exploration of American racism."

 While she draws much of her inspiration from urban settings —Watts, Little Tokyo, Hollywood, the Crenshaw District, Glassell Park— Revoyr's work also explores the vastness and unpredictability of the natural world, its power and its restorative possibility.
 In 2011's Wingshooters, she sets the novel in motion in rural Wisconsin in the 1970s, while looking at race, class and family in the context of small-town attitudes.
 And while Lost Canyons protagonists are situated in disparate neighborhoods across greater Los Angeles, the Sierra becomes the challenging backdrop thorough which they move.

 Several of Revoyr's books (including Southland, Wingshooters, and The Age of Dreaming) are taught and/or frequently used as part of community read programs.
 Southland, in particular, is taught in many colleges in courses about Los Angeles or California history or literature.

 An out lesbian, she has also explored sexual identity and sexual orientation in her work.
 Relatedly, Revoyr utilizes that prism to examine the myriad of ways people create community and family—sometimes unexpectedly—across racial or cultural lines.
 Also, conversely, the books also analyze the ways in which tight-knit communities can freeze others out.

 Whatever the subject or focus, "I strive to achieve [a] kind of narrative urgency in all of my novels.
 You want to create that sense of 'What happens next?'" she said in a 2008 interview with novelist Denise Hamilton.
 "Sometimes readers are more willing to go along with serious social issues and racial themes if the story is compelling."